Table of Contents

 Do you get stuck going to the same restaurants over and over again?
 It’s easy to settle into a routine, but switching things up can be a fun way to try new things.

 Agree on three different cuisines.
-Next, you will write down a restaurant option for each cuisine on a piece of paper.
+Next, you will write down a restaurant option for each cuisine on paper.
 Fold them up and put them in a hat.
 Then, take turns drawing pieces of paper out of the hat.

 Whatever is written on the final piece of paper is where you’ll go for dinner.

-If you don’t have paper on you, use this spinning wheel to decide where you’re eating next!
+If you don’t have paper, use this spinning wheel to decide where you eat next!

 #31 Volunteer at a charity together

 Is there something you and your significant other are passionate about?
-Maybe you want to help kids in your community with homework or volunteer to help keep hiking trails clean.
+You may want to help kids in your community with homework or volunteer to help keep hiking trails clean.

-Here is a roundup of various sites you can use to find volunteer opportunities.
+Here is a roundup of various sites to find volunteer opportunities.

 Here are some questions to get you started: